usaid-cs/yesterday-i-learned/random.md

 1. Quite a few [state flags](https://i.pinimg.com/originals/2c/69/93/2c69933a9c10f32c9a09a91ad09f61d0.gif) have years on them.
 1. When Jagmeet Singh won the NDP leadership race, Justin Trudeau became the oldest major party leader at 45 years old.
 1. Cod also has a great fibrous texture.
 It shrinks a lot when cooking though (usually only a sign for overcooking, but not this fish), so it is very expensive by dry weight.
-1. Amos, Isaiah (parts), Hosea, and Micah (parts) are the [first books written](https://en.wikipedia.org/wiki/Dating_the_Bible).
-Genesis wasn't written for another 300 years.
-See link for other dates.
 1. ["The language of Job stands out for its conservative spelling and for its exceptionally large number of words and forms not found elsewhere in the Bible."](https://en.wikipedia.org/wiki/Book_of_Job)
 1. Not entirely sure what "colour space" means, but it would seem that [it doesn't really matter which one you pick, as long as the display is showing your content in the same colour space that you originally used to capture/create the content](https://www.anandtech.com/show/10836/the-oneplus-3t-mini-review/2).
 If you do that, then "the display is accurate".
 1. South Korea is `.kr`.
 North Korea is `.kp`.